 Updates — Messengers & E2EE

-Debates around end‑to‑end encryption and residual metadata are more heated than ever.
-Highlights from recent months:
+Debates around end‑to‑end encryption and residual metadata are intensifying.
+Key developments include:

-- Proton: In June and July 2025, Proton updated its privacy policies.
-While reaffirming its data‑protection stance, the updates clarified the handling of minimal metadata and system data.
-This added transparency answers users’ demand for control and validates a sovereign, granular approach.
+- Proton: In June and July 2025, Proton updated its privacy policies to clarify how minimal metadata and system-level data are handled.
+These updates reaffirm Proton’s commitment to privacy-by-design and validate a sovereign, granular approach to metadata control.
 See Proton privacy policies.

 Legal & technical events

-- Case law & employee rights: In June 2025, a landmark ruling by the Cour de cassation reaffirmed that professional emails, including their metadata, are personal data.
-Employees retain rights of access and rectification, even post‑contract — strengthening the need for sovereign tools to manage/neutralise such data.
+- Case law — employee rights: On June 18, 2025, the French Cour de cassation ruled that professional emails and their metadata are personal data under GDPR.
+Employees retain access rights even after contract termination.
+This ruling reinforces the need for sovereign tools to manage and neutralise metadata.
+See the ruling summary.

 ⮞ Synthesis

 Email‑metadata privacy is not just theoretical — it’s measurable.
-Multiple studies across Europe and the Francophone world show the scale of the phenomenon and its impacts on privacy, cybersecurity, and digital sovereignty.
+Studies and regulatory actions across Europe, the Francophone world, and key English‑speaking jurisdictions confirm the scale of metadata retention and its impact on privacy, cybersecurity, and sovereignty.

-- France — According to the CNIL, over 72% of privacy complaints in 2024 concerned excessive collection of communications data, including email metadata.
+- France — According to the CNIL, over 72% of privacy complaints in 2024 involved excessive collection of communications data, including email metadata.
+In 2025, CNIL reinforced its European strategy to regulate cross‑border flows and technical metadata.

-- European Union — The EDPB notes that 85% of European providers retain IP addresses and SMTP headers for 6 months to 2 years, despite GDPR minimisation duties.
+- European Union — The EDPB reports that 85% of providers retain IP addresses and SMTP headers for 6 to 24 months.
+Guidelines issued in January 2025 stress the need for metadata segmentation at collection.

-- Switzerland — OFCOM mandates 6‑month legal retention of messaging metadata, even for secure services.
+- Switzerland — The OFCOM mandates 6‑month retention of messaging metadata, even for secure services.

-- Belgium & Luxembourg — Telecom regulators (IBPT and ILR) confirm local providers systematically retain SMTP logs for judicial requests.
+- Belgium & Luxembourg — Telecom regulators (IBPT, ILR) confirm systematic retention of SMTP logs for judicial access, up to 18 months.

 ⮞ Summary